All Episodes

 Okay?

-Oh, I thought it was Orion, I'm sorry.
+Oh, I thought it was Orion.

-No, it's Sirius.
+No, it's Siri.

-It's the ascending passage in the King's Chamber which is aimed toward Orion.
+It's the ascending passage in the king's chamber, which is aimed toward Orion.

 Thank you.